-- identify actual or potential drug-related needs of the patient; - determine how these needs are related to patient's drug therapy, and; - work with patients and other health care providers to design, implement, and monitor a pharmacy care plan which will resolve and/or prevent patients' resulting drug therapy problems.
+- · identify actual or potential drug-related needs of the patient; - · determine how these needs are related to patient's drug therapy, and; - work with patients and other health care providers to design, implement, and monitor a pharmacy care plan which will resolve and/or prevent patients' resulting drug therapy problems.

-Therefore, the profession of pharmacy serves society by being responsible for the optimal use of drugs - this is done by ensuring that all of a patient's medications are indicated, effective, safe and that the patient is adherent to therapy.
+Therefore, the profession of pharmacy serves society by being responsible for the optimal use of drugs - this is done by ensuring that all of a patient's medications are indicated, effective, safe and that the patient is able to adhere to therapy.
 In assuming this responsibility, each pharmacist's primary responsibility is to individual patients, with the ultimate goal of improving each patient's quality of life.
-This patient centred care is achieved by working with the patient to determine if any drug-related needs exist which are preventing the patient from attaining their desired goals related to drug therapy and then working with them and their other healthcare providers to ensure that these goals are met.
+This patient centred care is achieved by working with the patient to determine if any drug-related needs exist which are preventing the patient from attaining their desired goals related to drug therapy and then working with the patient and their healthcare providers to ensure that their health care goals are met.